kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

 Access to all components will be secured using TLS mutual authentication but caution should be taken to limit remote access to a limited set of IP address ranges.
 This tutorial permits access from anywhere to make things easier to follow.

-Enable access to the Consul cluster from anywhere.
+Enable access to the Consul cluster from anywhere:

 ```
 gcloud compute firewall-rules create default-allow-consul \